protontypes/open-sustainable-technology/README.md

 - [greenR](https://github.com/sachit27/greenR) - An R package that enables the quantification, analysis, and visualization of urban greenness within city networks.
 - [Helios](https://github.com/PlantSimulationLab/Helios) - Generate and manipulate plant and other geometric objects, which can feed into biophysical model plug-ins such as radiation transfer, photosynthesis, and evapotranspiration.
 - [L-Py](https://github.com/openalea/lpy) - L-systems were conceived as a mathematical framework for modeling growth of plants.
+- [GSTI](https://github.com/plantphys/gsti) - A project focused on the development of generalized spectra-trait models for the prediction of leaf photosynthetic capacity.
+This includes models focused on the prediction of Vcmax, Jmax and dark respiration as well as leaf nitrogen, leaf mass per area, leaf water content.

 ### Species Distribution Modeling